ENG 3700 - ECMS Internship

-- Reflective Journal - 3 installments - 10% each - 30% total (Course outcome: 3, CBOK, Professional Knowledge: Prof Expectations, Understanding the ICT Profession, Interpersonal Communication)
+- Reflective Journal - 2 installments - 15% each - 30% total (Course outcome: 3, CBOK, Professional Knowledge: Prof Expectations, Understanding the ICT Profession, Interpersonal Communication, weeks 5 and 9)

-- Employer Feedback Report 10% - (Course outcome: 2, 4 CBOK:Professional Knowledge: Prof Expectations, Understanding the ICT Profession, Interpersonal Communication)
+- Employer Feedback Report 10% - (Course outcome: 2, 4 CBOK:Professional Knowledge: Prof Expectations, Understanding the ICT Profession, Interpersonal Communication, week 12)

-- Reflective report milestone 10% - (Course outcome: 1,3, CBOK:Professional Knowledge: Prof Expectations, Understanding the ICT Profession, Interpersonal Communication)
+- Reflective report milestone 10% - (Course outcome: 1,3, CBOK:Professional Knowledge: Prof Expectations, Understanding the ICT Profession, Interpersonal Communication, week 10)

-- Reflective report milestone 50% - (Course outcome: 1,3, CBOK:Professional Knowledge: Prof Expectations, Understanding the ICT Profession, Interpersonal Communication)
+- Reflective report milestone 45% - (Course outcome: 1,3, CBOK:Professional Knowledge: Prof Expectations, Understanding the ICT Profession, Interpersonal Communication, week 12)

 Assessment DetailAssessment details are to be found on the course myUni pages.